leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 A medida criada permite comparações por editora e outras informações relevantes, auxiliando na tomada de decisões estratégicas para a campanha de marketing.
 **English Version:**
-To meet the new marketing demand, the total sales metric was adjusted to include the "Fantasy" and "Mythology and Fantasy" categories.
-A new measure was created in DAX, called "Total Fantasy Sales", reusing the existing calculation of total revenue, but applying a new filter with the CALCULATE and KEEPFILTERS function:
+To meet the new marketing demand, the total sales metric was adjusted to include the "Fantasia"(Fantasy) and "Mitologia e Fantasia"(Mythology and Fantasy) categories.
+A new measure was created in DAX, called "Total de Vendas Fantasia"(Total Fantasy Sales), reusing the existing calculation of total revenue, but applying a new filter with the CALCULATE and KEEPFILTERS function:

 ```
 Total de vendas Fantasia = CALCULATE(